The Principia: Principia College

 Principia College is a private liberal-arts undergraduate college located on the bluffs of the Mississippi River in Elsah, Illinois.
 The college does not offer graduate programs.
-The school offers various B.A. and B.S. majors, comprehensive experiential programs, study abroad and field programs, includes a high participation in athletic programs, and is remarkable for its small size.
-Distinguished architect, Bernard R. Maybeck, of Maybeck and White, worked through his largest design commission during the original construction phases of Principia College.
+The school offers various B.A. and B.S. majors, comprehensive experiential programs, and study abroad and field programs.
+It has a high participation in athletic programs, and is remarkable for its small size.

+Distinguished architect Bernard R. Maybeck, of Maybeck and White, worked through his largest design commission during the original construction phases of Principia College.
 Principia College was designated a National Historic Landmark and placed on the Registrar of Historic Places in 1993.

 Alumni

-Notable Principia Alumni.
+This is a list of notable Principia alumni.
 (US) refers to Principia Upper School and (C) refers to Principia College.
-For another list of Principia College Alumni refer to Principia College.
+For another list of Principia College alumni, see Principia College.